hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyloop.md

 ## Example
 Use this code block to practice with data types, `for` loops and conditional `if` statements by modifying the variables `scoops` and `favorite_flavor`.
-Note the implementation of `try` and `except` key words, which ensure that whatever number of `scoops` or `favorite_flavor` you define will not crash the script.
+Have a look at the implementation of `try` and `except` key words, which ensure that whatever number of `scoops` or `favorite_flavor` you define will not crash the script.

 ```python